Timofei Moșneaga

-Timofei Moșneaga ([timoˈfej moʃˈne̯aɡa]; 6 March 1932 – 1 June 2014) was a Moldovan physician and statesman who served as the Minister of Health of Moldova from 1994 to 1997.
+Timofei Moșneaga ([timoˈfej moʃˈne̯aɡa]; 6 March 1932 – 1 June 2014) was a Moldovan and Soviet physician and politician who served as Minister of Health of Moldova from 1994 to 1997.
 He was the Director of the Republican Clinical Hospital for over forty years (1960–2003).
 As of 2017, the hospital is named after him.

 Early life

-Timofei Moșneaga was born on 6 March 1932 in Corjova, Dubăsari district to Vasile and Eufrosenia Moșneaga.
+Timofei Moșneaga was born on 6 March 1932 in Corjova, Dubăsari District to Vasile and Eufrosenia Moșneaga.
 He was one of eight children, having four sisters and three brothers.

 He attended primary school in his home village, then secondary school in Dubăsari.
-In the period 1947–1950 he attended the School of Medical Assistants in Bender and, after graduation – the Faculty of General Medicine of Chișinău State Institute of Medicine.
-In 1959, after he had obtained his medical diploma, Timofei Moșneaga was admitted to doctoral studies.
-Shortly after finishing his studies, he defended the MD thesis in medical sciences and afterwards was conferred the academic rank of Associate Professor.
+In the period 1947–1950 he attended the School of Medical Assistants in Bender and, after graduation, the Faculty of General Medicine of Chișinău State Institute of Medicine.
+In 1959, after he had obtained his medical diploma, Moșneaga was admitted to doctoral studies.
+Shortly after finishing his studies, he defended the thesis in medical sciences and afterwards was conferred the academic rank of associate professor.